shrutidhariya12/Cyclistic_Bike-Share_Analysis/README.md

    git clone [repository-url]
    ```
 2. Open the Jupyter Notebook (`EDA.ipynb`) to review the detailed analysis.
-3. Refer to the presentation slides (`Cyclistic bike-share analysis.pptx`) for a high-level summary.

 ## Conclusion
 This case study demonstrates how data-driven strategies can enhance customer conversion and maximize revenue.
 By understanding user behavior and leveraging digital media, Cyclistic can achieve its goal of growing annual memberships.